csiro-fair/marimba/docs/pipeline.md

 ```

 When a user creates a new Marimba Pipeline, they will be prompted to enter values for each element defined in this
 schema.
-Each value in the key-value pairs of the dictionary acts as a default option provided to the user, who can
+Each value in the key-value pairs of the dictionary act as a default option provided to the user, who can
-simply press enter to accept the default value or input a new one if necessary.
+simply press enter to accept the default value or input a new one as necessary.
 The completion of this process
 results in the creation of a new pipeline metadata file located at `pipelines/my-pipeline/pipeline.yml`, which will
 store all the entered Pipeline metadata.
 This procedure ensures that all necessary metadata is collected efficiently
-and consistently, tailored specifically to the needs of the Pipeline and its data management objectives.
+and consistently, customized specifically to the needs of the Pipeline and its data management objectives.

 ---